EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Unified Model for Event-based Optical Flow and Stereo Matching

-Eq. \ref{eq2} reveals the relationship between motion in 3D space and motion on the 2D event camera plane.
-In the case of optical flow, the displacement field $\Delta \mathbf{p}=(D_x, D_y)$ represents the motion of pixels over time.
-Thus, for event-based optical flow, the object matching function becomes:
+In the case of optical flow estimation, the displacement field $D$ represents the motion of pixels (i.e., $f$) from start time $T_1=T$ to end time $T_2=T+\Delta T$.
+In the case of stereo matching, the displacement field $D$ represents the disparity (i.e., $d$) between left and right cameras.
+Thus, the object matching function is: